muzixing/can-framework/draft-ietf-cats-framework.md

 Network metrics may also change over time.
 Dynamic routing protocols may take advantage of some information or capabilities to prevent the network from being flooded with state change information (e.g., Partial Route Computation (PRC) of OSPFv3 {{?RFC5340}}).
 C-NMAs should also be configured or instructed like C-SMAs to determine when and how often updates should be notified to the C-PSes.

 {{fig-cats-example-overlay}} shows an example of how CATS metrics can be disseminated in the distributed model.
 There is a client attached to the network via "CATS-Forwarder 1".
-There are three instances of the service with CS-ID "1": two are located at "Service Site 2" attached via "CATS-Forwarder 2" and have CSCI-IDs "1" and "2"; the third service contact instance is located at "Service Site 3" attached via "CATS-Forwarder 3" and with CSCI-ID "3".
+There are three service contact instances of the service with CS-ID "1": two service contact instances with CSCI-IDs "1" and "2", respectively, are located at "Service Site 2" attached via "CATS-Forwarder 2"; the third service contact instance is located at "Service Site 3" attached via "CATS-Forwarder 3" and with CSCI-ID "3".
 There is also a second service with CS-ID "2" with only one service contact instance located at "Service Site 2".

 In {{fig-cats-example-overlay}}, the C-SMA collocated with "CATS-Forwarder 2" distributes the service metrics for both service contact instances (i.e., (CS-ID 1, CSCI-ID 1) and (CS-ID 1, CSCI-ID 2)).
 Note that this information may be aggregated into a single advertisement, but in this case, the metrics for each service contact instance are indicated separately.
 Similarly, the C-SMA agent located at "Service Site 3" advertises the service metrics for the two services hosted by "Service Site 3".

 The service metric advertisements are processed by the C-PS hosted by "CATS-Forwarder 1".
 The C-PS also processes network metric advertisements sent by the C-NMA.
-All metrics are used by the C-PS to compute and select the most relevant path that leads to the Egress CATS-Forwarder according to the initial client's service request, the service that is requested ("CS-ID 1" or "CS-ID 2"), the state of the service contact instances as reported by the metrics, and the state of the network.
+All metrics are used by the C-PS to select the most relevant path that leads to the Egress CATS-Forwarder according to the initial client's service request, the service that is requested ("CS-ID 1" or "CS-ID 2"), the state of the service contact instances as reported by the metrics, and the state of the network.

 ~~~
           Service CS-ID 1, contact instance CSCI-ID 1 <metrics>